magento/devdocs/src/upgrade-compatibility-tool/run.md

 A _vanilla_ installation is a clean installation of a specified version tag or branch for a specific release version.

-When running the `bin/uct core:code:changes` command, it will check if there is a vanilla instance in your system.
-In a case where this is the first time using a vanilla installation, an interactive command-line question prompts you to download the vanilla project from the [Adobe Commerce repository](https://repo.magento.com/).
+The `bin/uct core:code:changes` command checks if there is a vanilla instance in your system.
+If this is the first time using a vanilla installation, an interactive command-line question prompts you to download the vanilla project from the [Adobe Commerce repository](https://repo.magento.com/).

 You can run a {{site.data.var.uct}} command with the `--vanilla-dir` option to specify the {{site.data.var.ee}} vanilla installation directory.